m.Stock by Mirae AssetOpen Demat Account

 • Total Assets:

-The total value of the mutual fund's investments.
+• The total market value of all investments held by the fund.

 • Total Liabilities: